-AP EXPLAINS: A Georgia governor’s race, still going
+AP Explains: A close, maybe disputed Georgia governor’s race

 - A night of firsts: Historic results of Election Day 2018

-With more than 3.8 million votes counted, Kemp stood at 50.8 percent, enough for an outright victory under a quirky Georgia law requiring a majority to win a general election without a runoff.
-But Abrams and Kemp agree there are absentee, mail-in and provisional ballots left to be counted.
+With more than 3.9 million votes counted, Kemp stood at 50.3 percent, enough for an outright victory under a Georgia law requiring a majority to win a general election without a runoff.

-Not surprisingly, the two rivals differ on how much that will matter.
+But the Abrams campaign maintains there are more ballots to be counted.
+Kemp doesn’t dispute that; he just argues it’s mathematically impossible for Abrams to pick up enough votes to pull Kemp below a majority.
+(A Libertarian candidate is taking about 1 percent of the vote.)

-Says Kemp: “There are votes left to count, but … make no mistake, the math is on our side to win this election.”
+An aide in Kemp’s state office said Wednesday afternoon that about 22,000 provisional ballots are left to count, with a high proportion — but not all — expected to be counted.

-“I promise you tonight we’re going to make sure that every vote is counted,” Abrams added.
+Abrams’ campaign manager, Lauren Groh-Wargo, estimates her candidate needs a net gain of about 15,000 votes to force a runoff.

-The Abrams campaign estimated early Wednesday at least 97,000 early votes and mail-in ballots from key counties had not been tallied, based on its tracking.
-Separately, it’s not yet clear how many provisional and paper ballots were cast at polling places on Tuesday.
-Neither the Kemp campaign nor Secretary of State Kemp’s office — he happens to be the state’s chief elections officer — has offered its detailed data.
+Kemp’s campaign adviser, Ryan Mahoney, says that’s mathematically impossible, but Groh-Wargo counters that the campaign isn’t yet satisfied only 22,000 uncounted ballots remain.

-Abrams’ campaign estimates she’d need a net gain of almost 25,000 votes to trigger a runoff, which would be held Dec.
-4.
+She notes the estimate comes from Kemp’s office, which she says should not be taken at face value considering the boss is on the ballot.

-WHY THIS RACE IS SO IMPORTANT
+WHY THIS RACE IS IMPORTANT

 Abrams’ historic candidacy made this a race to watch from the start.
 She’s already the first black woman in U.S. history to be a major party’s gubernatorial nominee.
-In Georgia, one of the original 13 states, she’d be the first woman, and the first non-white governor.
-(Yes, that means nothing but white men for 242 years.)
+In Georgia, one of the original 13 states, she’d be the first woman, and the first nonwhite governor.

 Beyond breaking barriers, the matchup exhibits the nation’s bitter partisan, ideological divides and underscores the cultural and racial fissures still lingering in the Deep South.